redhat-cop/rhel-edge-automation-arch/README.md

 OpenShift can be used to host all of the above site components.
 These components include:

-* Helm/Argo CD for deployment
+* Helm/Argo CD for GitOps based deployment and configuration
 * OpenShift Virtualization for RHEL Image Builder
 * OpenShift Pipelines driving Ansible playbooks
 * Nexus for artifact storage